 Notify The School District

-The Tennessee Homeschool Law requires you to send a Notice of Intent to Homeschool to your local director of schools every year that you choose to homeschool (this form is provided by the Tennessee Department of Education).
+The Tennessee Homeschool Law requires you to send a Notice of Intent to Homeschool to your local director of schools every year that you choose to homeschool

 (see legal reference #2)

 If You Need To Withdraw Your Child